-The island of Taiwan is located approximately 100 miles off the east coast of China, across a body of water called the Taiwan Strait.* The Taiwan Strait is part of the South China Sea, and China has sometimes claimed the area as its territorial waters.
+The island of Taiwan is located approximately 100 miles off the east coast of China, across a body of water called the Taiwan Strait.* The Taiwan Strait is part of the South China Sea, and China has claimed the area as its territorial waters.

 However, the United States has consistently said that it considers the waterway to be international waters rather than Chinese territory.
 In May of 2019, U.S. Pacific Fleet spokesman Cmdr.
 Nathan J. Christensen commented that “The US Navy will continue to fly, sail and operate anywhere international law allows.”
 His comment came after two U.S. Navy ships had sailed through the Taiwan Strait.
 In May of 2022, the Commander of the U.S. 7th Fleet said “The Ticonderoga-class guided-missile cruiser USS Port Royal (CG 73) conducted a routine Taiwan Strait transit … through international waters in accordance with international law.
 The Ship transited through a corridor in the Strait that is beyond the territorial sea of any coastal State.”
 See below for a quote explaining this statement.

 The United States have sailed vessels through these waters for many years.
 Other countries – like Australia, Canada, and France – have done the same.
 However, misleading headlines often reference these types of transits as antagonizing China or as increasing tensions with the PRC, which embraces the PRC view rather than the international view.
 The truth is that these types of transits are a routine part of FONOPS (Freedom of Navigation Operations) for the U.S. Navy in the Indo-Pacific.